Seat Allocation & Competition Pools

 6

-Due to the intense competition within this category, applicants should be very competitive academically and well-rounded in extra-curricular activities with sufficient work experience and excellent references to be considered for an interview.
+*Due to the intense competition within this pool, applicants should be very competitive academically and well-rounded in extra-curricular activities with sufficient work experience and excellent references to be considered for an interview.
+Applicants with definitive links to Newfoundland and Labrador may also be considered in this pool.

 An Admissions Committee and an Interview Committee are involved in the review of applications.
 The Admissions Committee has representatives from the clinical faculty, biomedical sciences faculty, university and medical school administration, medical students, medical association, rural regions, the Indigenous community, and the general public while the Interview Committee is composed of staff and faculty.